Ilchuk-Mihail/camel/README.md

 ## What is camelCase?

->Camel case is the practice of capitalizing the first letter of each word in a series and then removing spaces, numbers, underscores, hyphens, and other special characters.
+>Camel case is the practice of capitalizing the first letter of each word in a series (excepting first word which starts with lower case letter) and then removing spaces, numbers, underscores, hyphens, and other special characters.
 This leaves a concatenation of words that is combined into a single string with various letters capitalized throughout.

 ## Basic camelCase rules:

-- The first letter is capitalized.
+- The first letter is in lowercase
-- One or more letters in that word are also capitalized.
+- Each next word should start with capitalized letter
 - The word does not end on a capitalized letter: camelCasE
 - No two capitalized letters shall follow directly each other: camelCAse
 - No number in that word at any place: CamelCase1more
-- No dot(.), under_score or dash (-) within the word, only letters: camel_Case
+- No dot(.), underscore (_) or dash (-) within the word, only letters: camel_Case
 - No ‘foreign’ letters in it like äöüß or accentuated like áéí. cämélCáße

 ## Installation